 You Might also like

-I am going to dive into which of these hardware wallets is better and more secure.
+I am going to dive into which of these entry-level hardware wallets is better and more secure.
 How big is your portfolio?
-Do you need mobile AND desktop support?
+Do you need mobile OR desktop support?
 Do you use any 3rd party wallets for integration?
 Do you need web-based access instead of a required download?

 These are all questions you will need to consider when deciding which of these wallets will be best for you.
 At the end of the day, the coin support is one of the most important factors (besides security) when deciding which hardware wallet is best for you.

 Ultimately, if it doesn’t support the coins you want to store offline, it won’t work for your particular situation.
 So keep that in mind as we dive into what I consider to be the most important factors when making such an important decision, such as choosing a cryptocurrency hardware wallet.

 The Ledger Nano S is a very compact, sleek, and secure device that allows you to store over 1,100 cryptocurrencies at the time of this writing.
 This is crucial as more altcoins gain acceptance and you need a wide portfolio to protect longer term.
 Ledger takes their security very seriously and for good reason.
 There have been a number of exchange hacks and reports of people losing or having their wallets hacked by nefarious individuals throughout history.
 This is why having this device is so crucial.